MayyadahShehadeh/reading-notes/README.md

 &nbsp;
-## Hi, My name is Mayyadah Shehadeh i'm 22 Years old, I have BA in Managament Information Systems from Al-Balqa Applied University.**
+## Hi :wave: , My name is Mayyadah Shehadeh i'm 22 Years old, I have BA in Managament Information Systems from Al-Balqa Applied University and my passion in programming.

 --------------------------------------